Let's face it: the minute your car rolls off the assembly line, there's a

 Airdams and Spoilers

-- Due to the unique curvatures of these designs, stretching the material is vital to obtaining a smooth result when using these kits.
+Due to the unique curvatures of these designs, stretching the material is vital to obtaining a smooth result when using these kits.
 Wet the surface completely with the slip solution.
 Then, roll the material out onto the surface.